mmistakes/so-simple-theme/about/index.md

 # Stan Logo

-The Stan name and logo are registered trademarks of NumFOCUS under the direction of Stan's Leadership Body.
+The Stan name and logo are registered trademarks of NumFOCUS under the direction of the [Stan Governing Body](#stan-governing-body-sgb).
 For details on when you can use the logo see

 * <p><a href="/about/logo/index.html">Stan Logo</a></p>